joeyrosztoczy/golden-path/README.md

 // Create proddb, run release with PROD in foreground to test

+// Explain runtime vs buildtime configuration etc!

 5. We're now at branch `s2-that-release-tho`.
 We can build a release that is a self-contained artifact of our entire phoenix application.

+// Next Branch Stops:

+I. How do we know build is good: Configure Credo, Dialyzer, Tests, CI Server, MIX CI Task II.
+Want to get build out: Deploy task to ship to gigalixir free tier & demo on remote server III.
+Use the battle tank: Add libcluster to punch through k8s in Gigalixir, and demo remote observer (this also essentially coveres non-behavioral aspects of distribution kind of and at speed, may need to highlight how this works)
+IV.